c20d-us/Gnimu-Monitor/README.md

 ![License: GPL v3](https://img.shields.io/badge/license-GPLv3-green)
 ![Xcode 26.5+](https://img.shields.io/badge/Xcode-26.5%2B-lightgrey)

-A macOS/iOS app for monitoring real-time output from a [Gnimu](https://github.com/c20d-us/Gnimu) open-source RaceBox Mini emulator.
+A macOS/iOS app for monitoring real-time output from a [Gnimu](https://github.com/c20d-us/Gnimu) (nee-moo) open-source RaceBox Mini emulator.
 Gnimu streams GNSS+IMU telemetry over BLE (Bluetooth Low Energy) using the published RaceBox BLE protocol, and I built this app to validate Gnimu functionality.
 I've not tested with an actual RaceBox device, but it should work exactly the same when paired with a RaceBox Mini, Mini S, or Micro.

 > [!IMPORTANT]
 > **Unofficial project.** This is an independent, educational, and non-commercial implementation.
 It is **not affiliated with, endorsed by, or supported by RaceBox.** "RaceBox" and related marks belong to their respective owner.
 Use this code for learning and personal purposes only, and at your own risk.
 Do not use this code for any commercial or fraudulent purpose.